My Friend Dahmer: Controversy

 In 2021, My Friend Dahmer was one of 22 books removed from libraries in Texas's Leander Independent School District "as part of an initiative to prohibit "inappropriate" books in their learning institutions."
 The book was later returned to shelves with the requirement that readers receive counseling regarding its contents.
-When asked why he believed the book was banned, Backderf reiterated that the book does not include violence, sex, or profanity.
-As such, he believes, "People are objecting to what he became, ... not what I depict in my book."
-Backderf also disagrees with the requirement that students should receive counseling after reading the book.

-The following year, the book was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
-374, "Sensitive Materials In Schools".
+When asked to speculate on why My Friend Dahmer was removed from Texas school libraries, Backderf reiterated how the book does not include violence, sex, or profanity.
+He conjectured: "People are objecting to what [Dahmer] became, ... not what I depict in my book."
+Backderf also disagreed with the requirement students should receive counseling after reading the book.